viviandotdev/ObsidianVault/10 Sources/Articles/China’s World View - by David Daokui Li  Derek Sivers.md

 > To avoid nepotism, in Chinese politics, a city’s leader is usually not from the area.
 This has been the practice for thousands of years

 > Corruption was an effective means for getting around cumbersome bureaucracy.
-> Fighting corruption has been Xi Jinping’s signature move
+> Fighting corruption has been [[Xi Jinping]]’s signature move

 What strategies does Xi Jinping use to right corruption?

 > Chinese regulations appear extremely complicated on paper - making it look almost impossible to do business in China - and yet deals are finalized rather quickly

-> This philosophy can be traced back to Confucianism - Confucius argued that subjects should be loyal to their emperor, and, in return, the emperor must be benevolent toward his subjects
+> This philosophy can be traced back to [[Confucianism]] - Confucius argued that subjects should be loyal to their emperor, and, in return, the emperor must be benevolent toward his subjects

 > Each level of Chinese government includes a department called the grievance agency.
 When people believe they have been mistreated.
 > They can line up at the agency’s door to have their voices heard.